 Hi my name is John.
 I’ve been working at the Capital Region Community Services for over ten years and I joined the NDIS team in November 2016.
 My background is in community mental health and education.
 As a support coordinator, my main task is to help NDIS participants realise their goals through their plan.
 This is done collaboratively with the participant, other stakeholders and all relevant service providers.
 My job is also to make the participant aware of all the possibilities available to them from their plan – some of which may not have been discussed in their original meeting with their NDIS planner.
 My current role, apart from doing NDIS coordination, is coordinating the Day to Day Living program – which is a community based mental health program.
 I facilitate the drop-in sessions at the Southern Cross Stadium in Tuggeranong, run different mental health groups, and organise mental health excursions to destinations including Kosciuszko and the south coast.

-Hi my name is Alison.
+Hi, my name is Alison.
 I joined the Capital Region Community Services NDIS team in November 2016.
-I’ve worked in the community sector for the past 11 years in various capacities.
-I’ve developed a wealth of knowledge and experience that helps me to support NDIS participants to implement their NDIS plans.
-Our team is dedicated to providing coordination and connection of supports .
-My main function is to help participants understand their plans, connect with providers, and implement supports.
-I also assist participants with the NDIS review process.
-I find activities and supports that meet the goals in their plans, assist with making referrals to suitable providers, and negotiate their support.
-I also provide information and advice to the families of participants to help ensure that the the funding in each plan is being used to its full capacity.
+I’ve worked in the community sector for the past 15 years in various capacities.
+I’ve developed a wealth of knowledge and experience throughout my professional and personal life which helps me to navigate the NDIS and support participants to implement their NDIS plans and work toward their goals.
+As a Support Coordinator, I have experience working with adults and children who live with disabilities, including exceptionally complex participants who require high-level support to implement and maintain supports.
+I am skilled in engaging with a range of stakeholders and implementing supports at all levels, this can include but not limited to the NDIS, Local Government Services, housing, and health/mental health services.
+I have the skills to manage integrated responses to support the participants I work with.
+My primary function is to support participants understand their plans, connect with providers, and implement supports that support their needs.
+I assist participants with the NDIS review process and supporting them to build their capacity to live their lives the way they want.
+I can support my participants to find activities and supports that meet the goals in their plans, assist with making referrals to suitable providers, and negotiate their support for them.
+I provide support to link with NDIS and mainstream supports as required.
+I also provide information and advice to the families of participants to help ensure that the funding in each plan is being used to its full capacity.
 Some people require a little support and others require more.
 I ensure that I provide the level of support that a person needs to fully implement their plan in a timely manner.